AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 An index definition can fall into one of the following categories:

-1. Out-of-the-box index.
+1. Out-of-the-box (OOTB) index.
 For instance: `/oak:index/cqPageLucene-2` or `/oak:index/damAssetLucene-8`.

-2. Customization of an out-of-the-box index.
+2. Customization of an OOTB index.
 These are indicated by appending `-custom-` followed by a numerical identifier to the original index name.
 For example: `/oak:index/damAssetLucene-8-custom-1`.

 3. Fully custom index: It is possible to create an entirely new index from scratch.
 Their name must have a prefix to avoid naming conflicts.
 For instance: `/oak:index/acme.product-1-custom-2`, where the prefix is `acme.`